malyalar/complex-intersection-union/README.md

 <img src="https://github.com/malyalar/complex-intersection-union/blob/master/intersect_example.png">
 </p>

 Intersection-over-union result is 15.99%.
 Agreement is written to batch_results.csv.
+(The image does not correspond to the input labels given above.)